-How do you wear a Hawaiian shirt and make it not a gimmicky novelty item?
+How do you wear a Hawaiian print shirt and not make it look like a gimmicky novelty thing?
 Certain garments never quite disappear – take cargo pants and athletic shoes – but see their popularity wax and wane.

 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 The Hawaiian shirt falls within this pattern.
 For decades, the relaxed fit and bold prints embodied the clueless tourist, usually someone on a cruise, and were a quick signifier that, no matter where you are, you’re just visiting.

 But, it’s also had its pop culture moments: Think cheesy Elvis flicks in the ‘60s and gun-wielding bad-asses from 1983’s Scarface through True Romance and Romeo + Juliet in the ‘90s.

 The latter coincided with the casual popularity of bowling shirts through the early aughts, and considering fashion’s 20-year cycles, those familiar palm prints returning to the runway.

 Much of the Hawaiian print shirt’s revival coincides with the camp collar shirt’s return.
 Another retro garment getting an upgrade, the camp collar shirt – also called a Cuban collar shirt – features a similarly relaxed silhouette, a straight hem, and a double-notch collar.